 Don’t you love those garage barn doors and the whole farmhouse color scheme from the beginning of the 20th century?
 With 792 square feet of living space, this small and simple farmhouse plan features plenty of built-in storage and a 543 sq/ft double car garage.

 The gorgeous covered patio is perfect for late summertime barbeque dinners and simply enjoying outdoors.

-Comparable to a small apartment in the overall square footage, this is one of the most practical farmhouse plans with two bedrooms and a bathroom on one side and kitchen/living area is on the other side.
+Comparable to a small apartment in the overall square footage, this is one of the most practical small farmhouse plans with two bedrooms and a bathroom on one side and kitchen/living area is on the other side.
 This farmhouse is suited for corner lot but lacks outdoor space featuring only a tiny covered porch by the main entrance, which can be easily added by customizing this plan and adding French doors and a patio alongside the living room (or kitchen), with access from the dining nook.

 11. Two-Story Farmhouse in Southern Style